rahulgoyal030/khoj/README.md

 # khoj
-its a online treasure hunt game.. written in php , jquery  .  using facebook api a simple web app ..just for gun..
+its a online treasure hunt game. written in php , jquery  and using facebook api